Murodjon Akhmadaliev

-Murodjon Kakharovich Akhmadaliev (Murodjon Qahor oʻgʻli Axmadaliyev; born 2 November 1994) is an Uzbekistani professional boxer who is a unified super-bantamweight champion, having held the WBA (Super), and IBF titles since 2020.
-As an amateur, he won a silver medal at the 2015 World Championships and bronze at the 2016 Olympics as a bantamweight.
-As of April 2021, he is ranked as the world's best active super-bantamweight by The Ring, fourth by BoxRec and second best by the Transnational Boxing Rankings Board.
+Murodjon Kakharovich Akhmadaliev (Murodjon Qahor oʻgʻli Axmadaliyev; born 2 November 1994), also known as MJ, is an Uzbekistani professional boxer.
+He is a former unified super-bantamweight champion, having held the WBA (Super), and IBF titles between 2020 and 2023.

+As an amateur, he won a silver medal at the 2015 World Championships and a bronze at the 2016 Olympics as a bantamweight.